East Bay Getting to Zero

 People living with HIV and COVID-19 vaccines

-All people living with HIV (PLWH) are at higher risk for severe illness and long COVID from COVID-19 infection and are highly recommended to get the COVID-19 vaccine, and are all recommended to get updated bivalent boosters.
+All people living with HIV (PLWH) are at higher risk for severe illness and long COVID from COVID-19 infection and are highly recommended to get the COVID-19 vaccine, and are all recommended to get updated vaccine doses.
 The authorized vaccines are safe for people living with HIV regardless of CD4 count.

 People with HIV who are moderately or severely immunocompromised may get additional bivalent booster doses at least 2 months after the previous one.
 This includes people with advanced or untreated HIV infection: CD4 cell counts <200/mm3, history of an AIDS-defining illness without immune reconstitution, or clinical manifestations of symptomatic HIV.